Media and Entertainment App Testing: A Detailed Guide to Media Platform QA

 Testing automation can be successfully used on products of any scale and intended for any audience.
 Naturally, it also perfectly fits the goals of media streaming testing, given the endless variety of features, environments, and other variables that need to be taken into account.
 In this segment of our guide, we will focus on testing automation in the streaming segment of software.

 Introducing automation into your streaming testing strategy requires additional time, human, and financial resources.
 This is why you need to know for a fact why you are doing it in the first place and what you expect as an end result.
-These are the five biggest benefits of automating OTT application testing.
+These are the five biggest benefits of audio and video streaming automation testing.

 Efficient cross-platform and cross-browser testing